 Which Loan Tenure is Right for You?

 Selecting the right loan tenure for your personal loan is a crucial decision that requires careful consideration.
 It depends on your financial situation, loan amount, and repayment capability.
 If you have a higher income and can manage higher EMIs, a shorter tenure may be suitable as it minimises interest costs and ensures quick loan repayment.
-On the other hand, if you need more time for repayment and have a smaller loan amount, a longer tenure with lower EMIs might be ideal.
+On the other hand, if you need more time for repayment and prefer lower EMIs, a longer tenure might be ideal, particularly for larger loan amounts.

 Conclusion: